 Cloud infrastructure services, known as Infrastructure as a Service (IaaS), are made of highly scalable and automated compute resources.
-IaaS is fully self-service for accessing and monitoring things like compute, networking, storage, and other services, and it allows businesses to purchase resources on-demand and as-needed instead of having to buy hardware outright.
+IaaS is fully self-service for accessing and monitoring computers, networking, storage, and other services.
+IaaS allows businesses to purchase resources on-demand and as-needed instead of having to buy hardware outright.

-IaaS delivers Cloud Computing infrastructure to organizations, including things such as servers, network, operating systems, and storage, through virtualization technology.
-These cloud servers are typically provided to the client through a dashboard or an API, and IaaS clients have complete control over the entire infrastructure.
+IaaS delivers cloud computing infrastructure, including servers, network, operating systems, and storage, through virtualization technology.
+These cloud servers are typically provided to the organization through a dashboard or an API, giving IaaS clients complete control over the entire infrastructure.
 IaaS provides the same technologies and capabilities as a traditional data center without having to physically maintain or manage all of it.
 IaaS clients can still access their servers and storage directly, but it is all outsourced through a “virtual data center” in the cloud.

-- Easily allows for automated deployment of storage, networking, servers, and processing power
+- Easy to automate deployment of storage, networking, servers, and processing power

-- Hardware can be purchased based on consumption
+- Hardware purchases can be based on consumption

-- Gives clients complete control of their infrastructure
+- Clients retain complete control of their infrastructure

 - Resources can be purchased as-needed